salomonysmayel/Project-Deep-Learning-Analysis-of-Supply-Chain/README.md

 ![results](/images/results.png)

-Given our positive results, we feel confident saying that our model  using supply chain as an analytics source of information for deep learning models to forecast equities prices is a very promising approach to investment analysis.
-With higher quality data we believe that we can construct and offer a very profitable model for investors.
+Given the positive results, we could concluide that this model  using supply chain as an analytics source of information for deep learning models to forecast equities prices is an interesting approach to investment analysis.